cPanel Linked Nodes Guide

 For example, you can assign a cPanel account’s mail functionality to a secondary server (child node) optimized for mail.
 As a result, your primary node’s resource usage is lower.
 This helps optimize the user experience for non-mail services, such as web hosting.

-The parent node in a linked node configuration only uses a Standard Node profile.
+The parent node in a linked node configuration only uses a Standard server profile.
 A parent node cannot use any other server profile.

 For information about server profiles, read our How to Use Server Profiles documentation.